allure-framework/allure-csharp/Allure.XUnit/README.md

 /usr/sbin/softwareupdate --install-rosetta --agree-to-license
 ```

-### allureConfig.json is required even if no config properties are present

-The configuration file must be present in the output directory.
-Allure.XUnit
-throws otherwise.
-This requirement will be lifted in the near future.

-Here is the issue to track the progress: [#381].

 ### Arguments of some theories might be unreported

 Under rare circumstances arguments of some theories might be missing in the